mit-dig/punya-tutorials/tutorials/ldp-coap.md

 Now we need another `HorizontalArrangement` row with a Label and a TextBox: this is for allowing users to insert their name.

-We can call this TextBox _“UserTextBox”_.
+We can call this TextBox _UserTextBox_.

 ![A screenshot of the Punya Designer view.](ldp-coap/username.png){:.enlargeImage}

 ## Add a button to register new sensors

-Now we need a Button labeled _“Register sensor”_ with Width set to “Fill parent”.
-We can rename it _“RegisterButton”_ to be more meaningful.
+Now we need a Button labeled _Register sensor_ with Width set to Fill parent.
+We can rename it _RegisterButton_ to be more meaningful.

 Sensor discovery will occur automatically through server polling.